cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 ## Connection-Oriented Packet Network
 ![[Pasted image 20241207232121.png]]
 Network domain with MPLS.
-It's **connection oriented parading**. why?
+It's **connection oriented parading**.
+Why?
 Because, before selling traffic we must create entries inside this table, we need to insert a new row into each of these tables.

 Create connection means go inside every single switching elements (router) and insert a line inside the switching table in order to handle the communications. for each row we find two number.
 How is realized this table?
 Two parts:
 - **input**: (1)-> input interface.
 (25)-> label, is carried on top of packets